 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
-FA A Māori health plan is documented for the service.
-Five caregivers, one registered nurse (RN), village sales manager (VSM), and clinical care manager (CCM) interviewed demonstrated awareness of cultural safety and the need for the service to recruit more suitably qualified Māori staff.
-The management is aware of the requirement to recruit and retain a Māori workforce across all levels of the organisation and this is identified in policy and procedure.
-There are no Māori staff employed at the facility; there are Māori staff employed across the organisation.
+FA There are policies in place around equitable employment processes.
+The facility manager (owner) and health and wellbeing manager (registered nurse) interviewed confirmed that the facility will continue to employ staff representative of the residents and the community and Māori applying for job vacancies would be employed if appropriate for the applied role.
+There were no Māori staff currently employed.
+There are policies in place around equitable employment processes for Māori and Pasifika.
+The service has a current Māori health plan that reflects Māori health requirements.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
 Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
-FA The Pacific Health and Wellbeing Plan 2020-2025 is the basis of the Summerset Pacific Peoples' Health policy and procedure.
-The aim is to uphold the principles of Pacific people by acknowledge respectful relationships, valuing families and provide high quality healthcare.
-Pacific Peoples' Health policy and procedure objective states Summerset's commitment to supporting Pacific residents and their families/whānau.
-The service has linkages with Pacific community elders and
+FA The service provider has a current Pacific People's policy (includes the Pacific Health Plan) that guides on how Pacific people who engage with the service are supported.
+The service had residents who identify as Pasifika.
+The Pacific Peoples policy was provided by an external contractor and was developed in consultation with Pasifika.
+There were no staff employed that identify as Pasifika.
+The service can access